afsalkp007/FlightMeal/README.md

 # FlightMeal App

-A simple app to take food order for flight passenger by cabin crew:
+A simple app to take meal order for flight passenger by cabin crew:
-* Show a list of foods
+* Show a list of meals
-* Shows details when food items on the list are tapped.
+* Shows details when meal items on the list are tapped.

 # Installation